nthokiesther09/weather-App-grp-9/README.md

 - An input field allows users to enter the name of a city.
 - The input field has an associated "Get Weather" button.

-### Weather Display

-- The app fetches and displays the current temperature and weather condition for the entered city.
-- Users can quickly access relevant weather information.

 ### Error Handling

 - Handles cases where the entered city is not found or the API request fails.
 - Displays clear and simple error messages to inform users.

-### Simple Styling

-- Basic styling has been applied to enhance the visual appeal of the app.
-- The user interface is designed to be straightforward and user-friendly.

 ## Usage